- HOME

 At the highest maturity level, digital transformation is part of your company's DNA.
 Innovation happens continuously.
 You use advanced technologies like artificial intelligence, machine learning, and predictive analytics to stay ahead of market changes and customer needs.

-For instance, you might use AI to predict customer churn and automatically trigger retention campaigns, or machine learning to optimize supply chain operations based on demand forecasts.
+For instance, you might use AI to predict customer churn and automatically trigger retention campaigns, or rely on machine learning to optimize supply chain operations based on demand forecasts.
 Your systems adapt and improve themselves based on data patterns.

 The culture is fully digital-first.
 Employees at all levels think about how technology can improve their work.
 The organization quickly adopts new tools and methods.
 Continuous improvement is not a project but a mindset embedded in daily operations.